transdigiware/blockchain/howto/ibp-console-govern.md

 ### Peers
 {: #ibp-console-govern-peers}

-The peer has three associated containers that we can adjust:
+The peer has five associated containers:

-- **The peer itself**: Encapsulates the internal peer processes (such as validating transactions) and the blockchain (in other words, the transaction history) for all of the channels it belongs to.
+- **Peer container**: Encapsulates the internal peer processes (such as validating transactions) and the blockchain (in other words, the transaction history) for all of the channels it belongs to.
 Note that the storage of the peer also includes the smart contracts installed on the peer.
-- **CouchDB**: Where the state databases of the peer are stored.
+- **CouchDB container**: Where the state databases of the peer are stored.
 Recall that each channel has a distinct state database.
-- **Smart contract**: Recall that during a transaction, the relevant smart contract is "invoked" (in other words, run).
+- **Smart contract container**: Recall that during a transaction, the relevant smart contract is "invoked" (in other words, run).
 Note that all smart contracts that you install on the peer will run in a separate container inside your smart contract container, which is known as a Docker-in-Docker container.
+- **gRPC proxy container**: Contains the processes that allow the console to communicate with the peer.
+Under normal circumstances you should not need to change the resource allocations for this container.
+- **Log collector**: Pipes the logs from the smart contract container to the peer container.
+The CPU and memory allocations are fixed for this container.

 The peer also includes a container for the **Log Collector** that pipes the logs from the smart contract container to the peer container.
 Similar to the gRPC web proxy container, you cannot adjust the compute for this container.